|Found this on the pier in middle, date unknown|

 |View from the rear|

-A few of the buildings look to be in the process of being gutted, and there is some revitalization on another building close by, and we'll be back to follow up on this subject, but I got bored with it, and had been meaning to stop by the little town of Denbo recently.
+A few of the buildings look to be in the process of being gutted, and there is some revitalization on another building close by.
+We'll be back to follow up on this subject, but I got bored with it today, and had been meaning to stop by the little town of Denbo for a while.

 Now, a few years back, I did a blog on the construction of the new Route 43 turnpike bridge,